 Article 43.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to rezone Assessors Map A22, Block 21, Lot 3, and Assessors Map A22, Block 21, Lot 1 (as shown on the January 2004 Assessors Maps) to Highway Commercial.
+To see if the Town will vote to rezone Assessors Map A22, Block 21, Lot 3, and Assessors Map A22, Block 21, Lot 1 (as shown on the January 2004 Assessors Maps) to Highway Commercial.

 Lot 3 is currently Residence Agricultural and is surrounded by Highway Commercial lots on three sides and Route 44 on the fourth.
 Lot 1 is presently zoned RA and is part of the former New Haven Railroad line to Plymouth.
 The adjacent lots to the north and east are Highway Commercial.
 To the south is the new subdivision road Cordwood Circle.